iSchool-590PR-2018-Fall/Final-Project/README.md

 ## Instructions on how to use the program:

 <span style="font-size:1.2em;">
-    Simply run the program and it will display instructions and user input space for you.
+    Simply run "UIUC_Student_Weight_Simulation.py" and it will display instructions and user input space for you.
 Here is a step by step explanation:

 1. Input the population size you want to generate